DevExpress/testcafe/docs/articles/documentation/reference/test-api/global/clientfunction.md

 `fn`                   | Function | A function to be executed on the client side.
 `options`&#160;*(optional)* | Object   | See [Options](#options).

 > Client functions cannot return DOM nodes.
-Use [selectors](../selecting-page-elements/selectors/README.md) to achieve this instead.
+Use [selectors](../selecting-page-elements/selectors/README.md) instead.

 The following example shows how to create a client function.